10 Best Things to Do on Christmas in Krakow

 Christmas sweets

-Is there a time of the year more prone to sweets and even to overindulge in them?
-Poland is a very confectionary country, so you won't be short of options to try.
-The ones that most catch my attention are the following:
+Poland is a very confectionary country, so you will not be short of options to try.
+The ones that catch my attention the most are the following:

 - Obwarzanek: Delicious bread doughnuts with poppy seeds.